Tesla Model 3 (GEN1)

 User Interface and Control

 The control interface of the Tesla Model 3 (GEN1) is primarily screen-based, with minimal use of physical buttons or stalks.
-This streamlined design emphasizes digital interaction but may compromise ease of use for some drivers who prefer tactile controls.

 This model features a single-screen layout, consolidating all driver and infotainment functions into one central display.